Nolo contendere: Residual effects

 A nolo contendere plea has the same immediate effects as a plea of guilty, but may have different residual effects or consequences in future actions.
 For instance, a conviction arising from a nolo contendere plea is subject to any and all penalties, fines, and forfeitures of a conviction from a guilty plea in the same case, and can be considered as an aggravating factor in future criminal actions.
 However, unlike a guilty plea, a defendant in a nolo contendere plea may not be required to allocute the charges.
 This means that a nolo contendere conviction typically may not be used to establish either negligence per se, malice, or whether the acts were committed at all in later civil proceedings related to the same set of facts as the criminal prosecution.

 Under the Federal Rules of Evidence, and in those states whose rules of evidence are similar or identical to them, nolo contendere pleas may not be used to defeat the hearsay prohibition if offered as an "admission by [a] party-opponent".
 Assuming the appropriate gravity of the charge, and all other things being equal, a guilty plea to the same charge would cause the reverse effect: An opponent at trial could introduce the plea, over a hearsay objection, as evidence to establish a certain fact.

 Compared with Alford plea

 Nolo contendere plea is similar to an Alford plea (also known as a "best interest plea").
-An Alford plea allows a criminal defendant to formally record an admission of guilt for the charges, yet—at the same time— declare their innocence regarding those charges.
+An Alford plea allows a criminal defendant formally to record an admission of guilt for the charges, yet, at the same time, declare their innocence regarding those charges.
 Under an Alford plea, the defendant agrees to accept all the consequences of a guilty verdict—such as accepting punishment.
 An Alford plea bypasses the full process of a criminal trial.
 The primary distinction between an Alford plea and a nolo contendere plea is that, in an Alford plea, the defendant pleads guilty (in a formal sense) yet in a nolo contendere plea, the defendant does not assert innocence or guilt.
 A formal admission of guilt under an Alford plea can be used against the defendant in future civil suits, whereas nolo contendere pleas cannot.